Created in 2007, Premiered in 2008

 Through the company’s history, we have changed the gender roles with women attacking women and most recently, at our 10th anniversary, men attacking both women AND men.

 The piece is one of the most challenging for the dancers to embody.
 Not only is it athletic, the dancers have to embody hatred, evoke power over each other, and treat each other as non-human.
-Trey Mitchell, a SIDEWAYS guest artist this June, said, “It goes against everything my mother taught me on how to treat women.”
+Trey Mitchell, a SIDEWAYS guest artist in June 2019, said, “It goes against everything my mother taught me on how to treat women.”

 Victim of Silence has been criticized for being sensational or unnecessary because the intensity of the dancers can be shocking.
-We don’t always want to look at what’s behind the curtain when it’s unpleasant.
-My intention behind Victim of Silence has always been to pull back that curtain and force audiences to take a look at what is going on all too often in own our city.
+We don’t always want to look at something that’s unpleasant.
+My intention behind Victim of Silence has always been to force audiences to take a look at what is going on & to really feel as though they were experiencing it too.